Homophobic political ads are legal, Israeli judge rules

 Israel is one of a handful of Middle Eastern countries - along with Jordan and Bahrain - that allow same-sex relations, in a region where several states impose the death penalty.

-Gay marriage is illegal in the country of 9 million, although weddings performed abroad are recognised.
+Gay marriage is illegal in the country of 9 million, although weddings performed abroad are recognized.

 Noam, a recently-formed, ultra-Orthodox Jewish party, did not respond to a request for comment, though it called the ruling “a great victory” on Facebook.